-An incomplete grade is given only when there are circumstances beyond the control of the student (e.g. serious illness and/or family affliction) that make it impossible for the student to complete required coursework before the last day of the term.
-Incomplete grades are a late-semester response to emergent circumstances in the life of a student, thus students may not preemptively request incomplete grades in anticipation of potential circumstances or to request an incomplete so early in the term that it would be impossible to meaningfully complete the requirements of the course.
+An incomplete grade is given only when there are extenuating circumstances beyond the control of the student (e.g. serious illness and/or family affliction) that make it impossible for the student to complete required coursework before the last day of the term.
+Students may request an incomplete from their instructor.
+Incomplete grades are a late-semester response to emergent circumstances in the life of a student, thus students may not pre-emptively request incomplete grades in anticipation of potential circumstances or to request an incomplete so early in the term that it would be impossible to meaningfully complete the requirements of the course.
 Students who receive incomplete grades must turn in all course work to the instructor by the incomplete deadline, which is four weeks from the last day of the term.
-The instructor must then submit the final grade to the registrar no later than one week after the incomplete deadline.
+The instructor must then submit the final grade to the Registrar no later than one week after the incomplete deadline.
 If the incomplete grade is not changed at that time, the final grade will automatically become an "F".